Conveuropean logo

 Suomenlinna Finland

-It has been almost 4 years since the time I visited Finland, and one of the best souvenirs I have from that travel was the day trip I made to Suomenlinna on a nice summer day.
-It's a very interesting place, according to wikitravel "Gibraltar of the North, was once the greatest sea fortress in the Baltic, built by the Swedish in the mid-1700s".
-You can take a boat that will bring you to this place, enjoy the day and then come back to Helsinki.
+It has been almost 4 years since I visited Finland, and one of the best souvenirs I have from that trip was the day trip I made to Suomenlinna on a nice summer day.
+It's a very interesting place; according to wikitravel, "Gibraltar of the North was once the greatest sea fortress in the Baltic, built by the Swedish in the mid-1700s."
+You can take a boat that will bring you to this place, enjoy the day, and then come back to Helsinki.
 Totally worth it!

 Frogner Park in Oslo